der-On/X-Plane-Flight-Planner/README.md

 It now processes the corresponding apt_nav/*.dat file and imports every airport/navaid or fix found within into the mongoDB.
 When done, it should display the number of imported airports.
 When done you'll see a list of all imported data.

-To shutdown the browser simply hit CTRL-C or on mac Apple-C within the console you've used to start the server.
+To shutdown the server simply hit CTRL-C or on mac Apple-C within the console you've used to start the server.